zipvilization/Zipvilization/world/civilization/index.md

 It is not the experiment we are building.

-Zipvilization establishes a world and gives participants the ability to act within its constraints.
+Zipvilization establishes a world, its constraints, and the mechanisms through which participants can affect it.

-What happens afterward should increasingly depend on them.
+What happens afterward should increasingly depend on interaction.

+> **The foundations can be designed.**
+>
+> **History has to happen.**

 ---

-# From deterministic world to emergent civilization
+# Deterministic Foundations, Emergent Outcomes

 The distinction is fundamental.

-The underlying world must be deterministic enough to remain coherent.
+The foundational world must be deterministic enough to remain coherent.

-Given the same canonical state and the same rules, the system should be able to determine what exists.
+Given the same blockchain state and the same canonical rules, the same derived Zipvilization state should result.

+Questions such as these require objective answers:

+- How much SOLUM exists?
+- Where is it?
+- How much remains in the Pool?
-How much Solum exists.
+- How much has been burned?

-Who holds it.
+- Which Colonists hold Territory?

-Which territorial thresholds are satisfied.
+- Which territorial thresholds are satisfied?

-How much time has passed.
+- How much canonical Time has passed?

-How many Zips have developed.
+- How many biological cycles have completed?

-Which territories are mature.
+- What developmental state has been reached?
+- Which land is Dormant Land?

-Which land has become Permanent Nature.
+- Which land has become Permanent Nature?

 These should not depend on interpretation.